a11yproject/a11yproject.com/src/posts/2020-09-29-introducing-WAI.md

 WAI pursues accessibility through the following ways:

-- Ensuring that the web technology support accessibility.
+- Ensuring that web technologies support accessibility.
-- Developing guidelines for web content and application, browsers ad authoring tools.
+- Developing guidelines for web content, applications, browsers, and authoring tools.
 - Developing tools to evaluate and facilitate accessibility.
-- Supporting education and outreach on web accessibility.
+- Supporting education and outreach for web accessibility.
-- Co-ordinating with research and development that may impact the future of accessibility on the web.
+- Coordinating with research and development that may impact the future of accessibility on the web.
-- Promoting harmonized international uptake of web accessibility standards.
+- Promoting harmonized international uptake of web accessibility of web accessibility standards.

 ## Organization